cruzerngz/CE4071_network_science/report/main.typ

 This suggests that over time, new papers are more likely to be published by authors with other authors that have a similarly large number of collaborators, than authors with a small number of collaborators.

 #figure(
-  caption: [Scatter plot and heatmap of degree correlation for 2012 and 2024], stack(
+  caption: [Scatterplot-heatmap of degree correlation for 2012 and 2024], stack(
     dir: ltr,
     image(